zhiwenh/delib/README.md

 <a name="Ethereum+web3"></a>
-#### delib.eth.web3
+#### delib.web3
 The Web3 object being used as the current provider.
-Will first need to initialize a connection with `delib.eth.init()` or `delib.eth.initIPC()`;
+Will first need to initialize a connection with `delib.init()` or `delib.initIPC()`;

 <a name="Ethereum+web3RPC"></a>
-#### delib.eth.web3RPC
+#### delib.web3RPC
 The Web3 object used for RPC connections.
-Will first need to initialize a RPC connection with `delib.eth.init()`.
+Will first need to initialize a RPC connection with `delib.init()`.

 <a name="Ethereum+web3IPC"></a>
-#### delib.eth.web3IPC
+#### delib.web3IPC
 The Web3 object used for IPC connections.
-Will first need to initialize an IPC connection with `delib.eth.initIPC()`.
+Will first need to initialize an IPC connection with `delib.initIPC()`.
 This object will allow you to perform Web3 personal and admin tasks.

 <a name="Ethereum+gasAdjust"></a>
-#### delib.eth.gasAdjust
+#### delib.gasAdjust
 The amount to adjust gas when doing automatic gas estimates.
 Default is 0.1.
 It's calculated by this formula:
 ```
 gasEstimate = gasEstimate + gasEstimate * gasAdjust
 ```

 <a name="Ethereum+account"></a>
-#### delib.eth.account
+#### delib.account
 The default index of the account used for transactions.
 The index uses the web3.eth.accounts array to get the account address.
-This can be overwritten by setting an address in `delib.eth.options.from`, setting a `from` property in transaction options, or setting an `account` property (also an account index) in transaction options.
+This can be overwritten by setting an address in `delib.options.from`, setting a `from` property in transaction options, or setting an `account` property (also an account index) in transaction options.

 <a name="Ethereum+options"></a>
-#### delib.eth.options
+#### delib.options
-The default options for `delib.eth` methods.
+The default options for `delib` methods.
 This object contains the default transaction options as well as the default delib options.
 If `gas` is 0 or null then it will be estimated automatically for each transaction. `maxGas` is the max gas allowed when estimating gas.
-Leave `from` null to get the address from `delib.eth.account` or `account`.
+Leave `from` null to get the address from `delib.account` or `account`.
 You can pass any of these properties inside the options object for deploy or exec transactions.

 ```
 {